finntonwentworth/typogenetics/README.md

 #### rpy

-Moves to the nearest pyrine to the right of this unit.
-(See [Definitions](#Definitions)).
-With copy mode enable, each base touched while sliding to the next pyrine will be copied into the complementary strand.
+Moves to the nearest pyrine (See [Definitions](#Definitions)) to the right of this unit.
+With copy mode enabled, each base touched while sliding to the next pyrine will be copied into the complementary strand.
 If there are no pyrines to the right of the current base, this does nothing.

 #### rpu

-Moves to the nearest purine to the right of this unit.
-(See [Definitions](#Definitions)).
-With copy mode enable, each base touched while sliding to the next purine will be copied into the complementary strand.
+Moves to the nearest purine (See [Definitions](#Definitions)) to the right of this unit.
+With copy mode enabled, each base touched while sliding to the next purine will be copied into the complementary strand.
 If there are no purines to the right of the current base, this does nothing.

 #### lpy

-Moves to the nearest pyrine to the left of this unit.
-(See [Definitions](#Definitions)).
-With copy mode enable, each base touched while sliding to the next pyrine will be copied into the complementary strand.
+Moves to the nearest pyrine (See [Definitions](#Definitions)) to the left of this unit.
+With copy mode enabled, each base touched while sliding to the next pyrine will be copied into the complementary strand.
 If there are no pyrines to the left of the current base, this does nothing.

 #### lpu

-Moves to the nearest purine to the left of this unit.
-(See [Definitions](#Definitions)).
-With copy mode enable, each base touched while sliding to the next purine will be copied into the complementary strand.
+Moves to the nearest purine (See [Definitions](#Definitions)) to the left of this unit.
+With copy mode enabled, each base touched while sliding to the next purine will be copied into the complementary strand.
 If there are no purines to the left of the current base, this does nothing.